Wisconsin's Forest Inventory Programs

 Since 1930, the USDA Forest Service has been surveying, analyzing and reporting on the health and productivity of America's forests, including those in Wisconsin.
-Known as the Forest Inventory and Analysis (FIA), the program serves as the nation's and the state's forest census.
+Known as the Forest Inventory and Analysis (FIA), the program serves as the nation's and the state's forest "census" by providing consistent data on the status of forest land.

 Generate forestry status and trends reports using Forest Inventory and Analysis online tools.